cupy/cupy/docs/source/install.rst

     $ conda install -c conda-forge cupy

-and ``conda`` will install pre-built CuPy and most of the optional dependencies for you, including CUDA runtime libraries (``cudatoolkit``), NCCL, and cuDNN.
+and ``conda`` will install a pre-built CuPy binary package for you, along with CUDA runtime libraries (``cudatoolkit``).
 It is not necessary to install CUDA Toolkit in advance.
 If you need to enforce the installation of a particular CUDA version (say 10.0) for driver compatibility, you can do::

     $ conda install -c conda-forge cupy cudatoolkit=10.0

 .. note::

-    cuTENSOR is available on ``conda-forge`` for CUDA 10.1+ and is an optional dependency.
-To install CuPy with the cuTENSOR support enabled, you can do::
+    cuDNN, cuTENSOR, and NCCL are available on ``conda-forge`` as optional dependencies.
+The following command can install them all at once: support enabled, you can do::

-    $ conda install -c conda-forge cupy cutensor cudatoolkit=10.2
+    $ conda install -c conda-forge cupy cudatoolkit=10.1 cudnn cutensor nccl

-    Note that ``cupy`` and ``cutensor`` must be installed at the same time (as shown above) in order for the ``conda`` solver to pick up the right package;
-    otherwise, the cuTENSOR support is disabled.
+    Each of them can also be installed separately as needed.
+Note that cuTENSOR is available since CUDA 10.1+.

 .. note::